bertreb/pimatic-sounds/README.md

 # pimatic-sounds
 Pimatic plugin for playing mp3 files and tts sentences on Chromecast and Sonos devices.
 A typical chromecast device devices is Google Home or a Google chromecast dongle.
 The Ikea SYMFONISK is a Sonos device.
 There are 2 options for using Google devices.
 1. Use the Chromecast option (ChromecastDevice).
 This can be used without any action in the Google cloud.
 The announcement function works in limited cases (tested only with tuneIn).
 In some cases the currently playing stream with be stopped when an annoucement is played.
-2. Use the Assistant option (GoogleDevice).
+You need to install the python library CATT on your pimatic system (see [install catt](https://github.com/skorokithakis/catt)).
+Use 'sudo pip3 install catt' to get a systemwide command.
+The chromecastDevice is using a mix of of 2 library's (castv2-client and catt)
+2. When you use the GoogleDevice you get 2 extra features.
 In this option an announcement will just pause the currently playing stream and the stream will continue after the announcement.
-For this option you need to configure 'an assistant device' in Google Cloud ([instructions](https://greghesp.github.io/assistant-relay/docs/introduction)).
-If you installed assistant-relay on an other system then you need to install the python library catt on your pimatic system (see [install catt](https://github.com/skorokithakis/catt)).
-Use 'sudo pip3 install catt' to get a systemwide command.
+For this option you need to install and configure 'an assistant device' in Google Cloud ([instructions](https://greghesp.github.io/assistant-relay/docs/introduction)).
+You can ask questions in text form in rules and the GoogleDevice will answer.
+This is like you would ask a Google Assistant.
+The way you could even control devices that are know in Google Home.

 Install the plugin via the plugin page of Pimatic or add the following in config.json
 ```